michaljk1/Pointer/README.md

 email info
 --------------
-for development and test purposes users with not confirmed emails are able to use pointer, uncomment 62-65 lines in app/auth/auth_routes.py file for production
+Only users with confirmed emails are able to use pointer.
+When application is running not at production server there will can be issue with handling emails - application will be treated as not secure.
+For development and test purposes demanding from users having their email confirmed can be omitted -
+comment lines from 62-65 in app/auth/auth_routes.py file